The covering radius and a discrete surface area for non-hollow simplices

 \item The edges crossing $\{x=1\}$ must cross $\{x=2\}$ above $(2,3)$ and below $(2,2)$ respectively, so these two points are also in the interior of~$P$. \end{enumerate} So, we have identified eight lattice points in $P$.
 But none of them can be an end-point of the bottom edge of $P$ crossing $\{x = 1\}$.
 Thus, $P$ has at least ten lattice points, which implies $m\ge 4$. \end{proof}

-\begin{proof}[Proof of \cref{thm:dim2-k}] After Lemmas \ref{lemma:width2}--\ref{lem:3collinear}, the only case left to consider is when $P$ has at least three interior lattice points (since otherwise it has width two), but no three of them collinear.
-Moreover, we can assume $P$ does not contain four collinear points.

-Let $Q$ be the convex hull of all the interior lattice points in $P$. $Q$ has at most four lattice points, because if there were five then two of them would be in the same residue class modulo $(2\Z)^2$, giving three collinear ones.
-This gives only three possibilities for $Q$: it is equivalent to either a unimodular triangle, a unit parallelogram, or $S(\one_3)$.
+\begin{lemma} Let $P$ be a non-hollow lattice polygon with $m=3$ and which is contained in one of the three polygons depicted in \cref{fig:m=3}.
+Then, \end{lemma}

-No boundary lattice point $p$ of $P$ can be at lattice distance more than one from $Q$, because otherwise the triangle with vertices $p$ and two of the lattice points in $Q$ would contain additional lattice points, which would necessarily be in the interior of $P$.
-Thus, $P$ is fully contained in one of the three polygons drawn in \cref{fig:kpoints-final}.
-In each case, let $R$ denote the polygon in the figure; we want to show that every subpolygon of $R$ containing all the white dots (the polygon $Q$) in its interior has covering radius strictly smaller than $\frac12+\frac1{k+1}$, where $k=3$ in cases (A) and (B), and $k=4$ in case (C):
+\begin{proof} Let $Q$ be the convex hull of all the interior lattice points in $P$.
+Denoting by $R$ any of the three polygons in \cref{fig:m=3}, we want to show that every subpolygon of $R$ containing all the white dots (the polygon $Q$) in its interior has covering radius strictly smaller than $\frac12+\frac1{k+1}$, where $k=4$ in cases (A) and (B), and $k=3$ in case (C): \begin{enumerate}[(A)]